 - Active Color Stop

-LMB (drag) moves colors.
+LMB (drag) moves color stops.

-Ctrl-LMB (click) adds a new control point.
+Ctrl-LMB (click) adds a new color stop.